Chelsea Handler Exposes The Most Sinister Part Of Trump's DACA Repeal

-In one swift sentence, Chelsea Handler summed up her moral outrage over President Donald Trump announcing his decision to rescind the Deferred Action for Childhood Arrivals.
+In one swift sentence, Chelsea Handler summed up her moral outrage over President Donald Trump announcing his decision to rescind the Deferred Action for Childhood Arrivals program in six months.

 The comedian addressed young undocumented immigrants who were brought to the U.S. as children, also known as Dreamers, and apologized on behalf of the entire Trump administration.